Let me say this first, because it really matters: procrastination isn’t laziness.

 Pause for a moment

 Stepping away briefly can help your nervous system reset.
+Take 3 minutes to gaze out the window or do some stretches.

 Slow your breathing